 The framework and content for Arizona's current plan under WIOA was developed through a year-long collaborative process involving all core partners, local workforce development areas, and local adult education providers.
-Under the guidance of Arizona's State Workforce Board, Workforce Arizona Council (WAC), this framework became the Arizona Unified Workforce Development Plan and was submitted to the U.S. Department of Labor (USDOL) and the U.S. Department of Education (USDOE) on April 1, 2016.
-The plan was revised and approved by USDOL and USDOE in 2018, and the current plan is entitled Arizona's Unified Workforce Development Plan (2018 Modification) and is available to applicants for review in the ADE Grants Management Resource Library.
+Under the guidance of Arizona's State Workforce Board, Workforce Arizona Council (WAC), this framework became the Arizona Unified Workforce Development Plan and was submitted to the U.S. Department of Labor (USDOL) and the U.S. Department of Education (USDOE)

+on April 1, 2016.
+The plan is revised and resubmitted every four years and modified every two years.